Learning Deep Morphological Networks with Neural Architecture Search: Experiments

-The Optimal Dataset Scale (ODS), where one chooses the optimal threshold for the entire dataset before applying the F1 score, the Optimal Image Scale (OIS), where one chooses the optimal threshold per-image before using the F1 score, are two metrics to evaluate the quality of edge detection algorithm on the whole dataset.
-The OIS is always a bit better than the ODS, since it considers the best scale for each image.
+The Optimal Dataset Scale (ODS), where one chooses the optimal threshold for the entire dataset before applying the F1 score, and the Optimal Image Scale (OIS), where one chooses the optimal threshold per-image before using the F1 score, are two metrics for evaluating the quality of the edge detection algorithm on the whole dataset.
+The OIS is always slightly better than the ODS since it considers the best scale for each image.
 The OIS corresponds to the optimistic situation where we have the optimal threshold for each image of the dataset.
-For more information about these classical measures for edge detection, we refer to \cite{amfm_pami2011}\cite{8516362}.
+For more information about these classical measures for edge detection, refer to \cite{amfm_pami2011}\cite{8516362}.

-We can see in Figure \ref{BSD500_FN0} examples where RCF has missed to detect edges, and in Figure \ref{BSD500_FP} examples where RCF detect edges while there are no edges.
-Finally, in Figure \ref{BSD500_Bad} we can see some examples where our algorithm fails.
+Figure \ref{BSD500_FN0} presents examples of where RCF is unable to detect edges, while Figure \ref{BSD500_FP} offers examples of where RCF detects edges where there are no edges.
+Finally, Figure \ref{BSD500_Bad} gives some examples of where our algorithm fails.

-In Table \ref{performance_grad}, one can see our results \textbf{NAO-Multi-scale} outperforms state-of-the-art results when we use the gradient search space.
-This comes from the fact that gradient can be used to detect edge detection; hence, using this layer helps the DNN to estimate the edge detection.
+In Table \ref{performance_grad}, our results for \textbf{NAO-Multi-scale} outperform the state-of-the-art results when we use the gradient search space.
+This is because the gradient can be used to detect edges; hence, using this layer helps the DNN to estimate the edge detection.